drice57/RepData_PeerAssessment1/Project1.md

 *2. Make a panel plot containing a time series plot (i.e. type = "l") of the 5-minute interval (x-axis) and the average number of steps taken, averaged across all weekday days or weekend days (y-axis).*

-(For purposes of this plot, the "intervals" were not converted to clock time.)
+(For purposes of this plot, the "intervals" were not converted to clock time; *lattice* plot for some reason can't handle the date/time format that base plotting system used.
+As a result, there are gaps every hour for the HH:60 to HH:99 non-existent intervals.
+At the scale of these plots, this is only a minor issue.)

 ```r